Samizo-AITL/gf180-inkjet-driver/docs/index.md

   width="80%"
 />

-This GDS serves as a **visual anchor** for the documents listed below.
+This GDS serves as a **visual anchor** for the unit- and array-level documents listed below.

 ---